Oxford Community Schools

 Oxford Community Schools is a school district headquartered in Oxford, Michigan.

 The district serves portions of northeastern Oakland County and southwestern Lapeer County as well as a small northeast section of Macomb County.
 In Oakland County, it serves Oxford, Leonard, most of Oxford and Addison townships, and portions of Brandon Township.
 In Lapeer County, the district serves sections of Dryden and Metamora townships.
 The district also extends into a very small portion of Bruce Township, Macomb County.

 History

+Oxford's first school was built in 1832.
+But Oxford's school of note was the Oxford Institute, a private school founded in 1857 with a capacity of 200 students.
+Facing financial failure, the public school system bought it in 1860.

+The district's Union School was built in 1887 on North Washington Street, and would serve the district for many years.
+With consolidation of several outlying districts with Oxford's district in 1956, a new high school was built.
+It was succeeded by the next high school, now the district's middle school, in 1982.
+The district saw rapid growth during the 1990s and reached a high of 5,812 students in the 2019–2020 school year.

+One of the oldest schools in the district, Daniel Axford Elementary, was built in 1927 and expanded in 1952.
+The current high school opened as the district's middle school in 1998, and was converted into the high school with several additions in 2004.